 The primary purpose of the Internet connection is educational.
 Network administrators may review files and communications to maintain system integrity and ensure that users are using the system responsibly.

-All data stored or transmitted from any device on the district network may be monitored, retrieved, downloaded, printed, copied at any time and with notice, as staff and students have no right to privacy with regard to such data.
+All data stored or transmitted on any district electronic device or transmitted from any device on the district network may be monitored, retrieved, downloaded, printed, copied at any time and without notice, as staff and students have no right to privacy with regard to such data.
 This information may be disclosed to others, including law enforcement agencies.

-Users are not permitted to:
+Users are not permitted to